 7: Write a strong first paragraph

 You don’t necessarily need to begin writing your story from the first paragraph.
-The chances are that you will need to go back and revise it substantially so that it matches with the rest of the story when you are finished.
+The chances are that you will need to go back and revise it substantially anyway.
 Bunting actually advises against starting a short story with the first paragraph because the pressure to create a great hook can inhibit you from making headway.
 Says Bunting:

 ‘Instead, just write.
 Just put pen to paper.
 Don’t worry about what comes out.
 It’s not important.
 You just need to get your short story started.’

 Whether you are intent on starting with the beginning or prefer to follow Bunting’s advice, here are important things to remember about your opening paragraph:

 - It should foreshadow the events of the story by introducing core subjects and themes (Garcia Marquez’s story begins with the discovery of the drowned man’s body).

 - It should pique the reader’s interest and elicit questions (in the unsettling discovery of Marquez’s drowned man two immediate questions arise: ‘Who is he?
 What does the discovery portend?’)

 - It should not waste time – the limited word count of a short story requires you to get to the meat of the story faster

 Discussing writing catchy first paragraphs, Jerz and Kennedy suggest: